huntdatacenter/docs/docs/about/team.md

 ### Tom-Erik Røberg

 Tom-Erik is leading our technology strategies and technical operations.
-This includes activities from translation of high-level missions to technical tooling and deelopments to data center orchestration.
-You may meet Tom-Erik in all levels of technological activities and discussions.
+This includes activities from translation of high-level missions to technical tooling and deelopments to principles for data center orchestration.
+You may meet Tom-Erik in all levels of technological activities and strategic discussions.

 ### Oddgeir Lingaas Holmen